-- The employee is actively employed on January 3, 2022. - The employee is receiving an employer contribution to the State's health insurance program on January 3, 2022, under terms of the IFO Agreement or Personnel Plan for Minnesota State Administrators or is receiving coverage as an eligible dependent under the Health Insurance Plan of another state employee, provided that but for such dependent coverage, the individual would be required to receive coverage under terms of the IFO Agreement or Personnel Plan agreements unless such coverage was waived as provided in the IFO Agreement or Personnel Plan); and - The employee either has less than \$700 in an existing HRA account as of close of business on December 31, 2021 or does not have an existing HRA account.
+- The employee is actively employed in bargaining unit 209 or 220 on January 1, 2025. - The employee is receiving an employer contribution to the State's health insurance program on January 1, 2025, under terms of the IFO Agreement or Personnel Plan for Minnesota State Administrators or is receiving coverage as an eligible dependent under the Health Insurance Plan of another state employee, provided that but for such dependent coverage, the individual would be required to receive coverage under terms of the IFO Agreement or Personnel Plan agreements unless such coverage was waived as provided in the IFO Agreement or Personnel Plan); and - The employee either has less than \$700 in an existing HRA account as of close of business on December 31, 2024 or does not have an existing HRA account.

-IFO faculty and Administrators who satisfy the first two criteria but have an existing HRA account balance of \$700 or more as of close of business on December 31, 2021, are not eligible to receive an HRA contribution, but are eligible for an equivalent contribution to a Health Care Savings Plan account (HCSP) administered by the Minnesota State Retirement System (MSRS).
+IFO faculty and Administrators who satisfy the first two criteria but have an existing HRA account balance of \$700 or more as of close of business on December 31, 2024, are not eligible to receive an HRA contribution, but are eligible for an equivalent contribution to a Health Care Savings Plan account (HCSP) administered by the Minnesota State Retirement System (MSRS).